Somali Opposition Fighters Cordon Off Parts Of Tense Capital - UrduPoint

 Three people -- two police officers and one opposition fighter -- were killed in the clashes, police said Monday.

-Warsame, who said the opposition was in control of the northern Hawle Wadag district, said "now we want to take over the presidency ... we will not stop our fighting, we can stop only when we die." - 'Stop the fighting' - The fighting had "sharpened" clan divisions in the capital and set the stage for more violence along those lines, said Somalia analyst Omar Mahmood.
+"Now we want to take over the presidency," said Warsame, adding the opposition controlled the northern Hawle Wadag district.

+"We will not stop our fighting -- we can stop only when we die."
+The fighting had "sharpened" clan divisions in the capital and set the stage for more violence along those lines, said Somalia analyst Omar Mahmood.

-"Any sort of miscalculation could happen... it just takes one trigger happy soldier to fire on the other side, and that's going to erupt those dynamics," the senior analyst for International Crisis Group (ICG) told AFP.
+"Any sort of miscalculation could happen... it just takes one trigger-happy soldier to fire on the other side, and that's going to erupt those dynamics," the senior analyst for the International Crisis Group told AFP.

 Some residents in tense neighbourhoods had begun leaving their homes.